John Mulaney: 2024–present: Everybody's in LA, Broadway return and Mister Whatever tour

-In April 2024, he announced a six part series called John Mulaney Presents: Everybody's in LA, to be live streamed on Netflix for six nights during the Netflix is a Joke Festival in early May, 2024.
+In April 2024, he announced a six part series called John Mulaney Presents: Everybody's in LA, to be live streamed on Netflix for six nights during the Netflix is a Joke Festival in early May 2024.
 The series was well reviewed with Alison Herman of Variety describing the series as a "pop-up talk show", adding "with Everybody's in LA Mulaney is back on more comfortable ground: a throwback vehicle for exploring highly personal hobby horses, casting himself as a self-effacing but still smoothly composed master of ceremonies".
 On September 9, 2024, it was announced that Mulaney would return to Broadway in the Simon Rich play All In: Comedy About Love acting opposite Fred Armisen, Richard Kind, Renée Elise Goldsberry, and Chloe Fineman.
 The play was directed by Alex Timbers and ran in the winter at the Hudson Theatre.
 In 2025, Mulaney served as a writer on the NBC television special, Saturday Night Live 50th Anniversary Special where he also served as a co-host with Steve Martin and performed in sketches.

 In April 2025, Mulaney announced the Mister Whatever tour.
 The first leg of the tour was scheduled across the United States and parts of Canada.
 While some shows were performed alone, Mulaney occasionally was joined by guests like Nick Kroll, Fred Armisen, Mike Birbiglia, Pete Davidson, Jon Stewart, and Martin Short.

 On September 24, 2025, Mulaney joined baseball broadcaster Jon Sciambi at a Chicago Cubs game to announce that he would be the first comedian to headline Wrigley Field.
 The comedian's hometown performance was set for July 11, 2026.

+In October 2025, Mulaney partnered with Years, a non-alcoholic beer brand from Chicago.
+He appeared in multiple comedic ads for the brand, ultimately becoming its spokesperson.